Your Search for the Magical Sustainable Weight Loss Diet

 The most popular strategy to shift the time you eat is called intermittent fasting.
 The most popular protocol is to eat only during a short window, say 8 hours during the day, and fast for the rest of the day and night.
 Or maybe you fast every other day.
 Several studies have compared fasting to reducing food intake on a normal eating schedule, and they have found very few effects of meal timing for weight loss outcomes.2

-If you are keen on fasting and find it simple, it’s a perfectly fine way of losing weight.
-But if it’s not working out, that too is not a reason to stress.
+If you are keen on fasting and find it simple, it's a perfectly fine way of losing weight.
+But if it's not working out, that's not a reason to stress.
 Eating during normal times of the day works just as well!

 So what diet should I follow?